mnemnion/orb/doc/md/Orbit/doc.md

 end
 ```

- Creates a Doc Node\.
+ Creates a Doc Node.

-\- params
+- params

-  \- str: the string representing the doc
+  - str: the string representing the doc

-\- return: a Doc representing this data\.
+- return: a Doc representing this data.

 ```lua
 local function new(str)